 Deploying CloudBees Core on VMware Enterprise PKS

 CloudBees Core runs natively inside a VMware Enterprise PKS cluster namespace.
 You can install CloudBees Core usingHELM charts or KubernetesYAML files.
-Regardless of how you deploy CloudBees, components such as CloudBees Jenkins Operations Center and managed masters and agents can be dynamically scaled and are resilient to failures.
+Regardless of how you deploy CloudBees, components such as CloudBees Jenkins Operations Center and managed controllers and agents can be dynamically scaled and are resilient to failures.

 Once you deploy CloudBees Core, there are some essential steps to setting up your environment for a modern DevOps practice.
 They are:

 Define your team from the CloudBees Jenkins Operations Center.
 The Operations Center's simple user interface will guide you through the process.
-CloudBees Core will create and maintain a dedicated team master for each team.
+CloudBees Core will create and maintain a dedicated team controller for each team.
 For instructions, seeAdministering CloudBees Core .

 Create your CI/CD pipeline by using your Git repo and associated Git token or credentials.
 By default, the pipeline system expects a Jenkinsfile at the root directory of the repository; you will need to customize the pipeline job to point to a file that is located in a subdirectory.
 See the best practices guide .